pwyf/ati/2018/agencies/un-ocha.md

 Half the project attributes indicators are published in a comparable format and also score highly.
 But they fail to publish contact details and sub-national location information as well as to provide useful descriptions, resulting in a lower score for this indicator.

-Project budget is the only indicator within the finance and budget component which is published to IATI.
+Project budget is the only indicator within the finance and budget component which is published in the IATI format.
 No information at all is provided for disbursement and expenditures, capital spend and commitments.
 The total organisation budget is provided for 1-year ahead in a PDF format but no forward-looking data is provided for disaggregated budgets.

-None of the indicators of the performance component are published in IATI.
+None of the indicators of the performance component are published to IATI.
 UN OCHA is the only organisation outside the very good and good category scoring on pre-project impact appraisals.
 Reviews and evaluations and results information are made available sometimes.

 ---